Mind-blindness: Mind-blindness of autistic people relative to non-autistic people

 In the 1996 book Theories of Mind, Peter Carruthers argues in support of the mind-blindness hypothesis in spite of inconclusive evidence for its generalisation.
 Recognising the hypothesis has lost popularity, Carruthers argues this is mainly due to the disregard of its proponents to consider the perspectives of autistic people.
 The latter view is shared by David Smukler in his 2005 analysis of the history of the ToM in autism research.

 The assumption that autism is a homogenous condition underpinned by a ToM deficit, genetics, neurological abnormalities, or a 'failure of understanding' as implied by the mind-blindness hypothesis was questioned shortly after its publication.
 This contrasts with autism as heterogeneous.
 There is now a large pool of strong evidence supporting the heterogeneity of autism, and general scientific consensus accepts this as contrary to the original mind-blindness hypothesis, although there has existed some disagreement that heterogeneity is incompatible with alternative mind-blindness definitions.

-An author of the original mind-blindness hypothesis, Simon Baron-Cohen, later published foundational research in empathising–systemising theory, which asserts there exists neurological sex differences in autism, and that such differences are not due exclusively to socialization.
+An author of the original mind-blindness hypothesis, Simon Baron-Cohen, later published foundational research in empathising–systemising theory, which asserts there exist neurological sex differences in autism, and that such differences are not due exclusively to socialization.